BogyJ/socialnetwork/README.md

 - [ ] Implement login and register functionality
 - [ ] Implement friend request functionality
 - [ ] Implement post functionality, including liking and commenting on the post (only users who are friends will be able to comment)
+- [ ] Deploy to a live web server :tada: